-Investments due to HEIC increased approximately \$1.1 million during this period largely due to the \$9.1 million collectively returned on the investments during this year for both the Program and HEIC, approximately \$1.7 million of those returns are designated to HEIC.
-The returns on investments for the year are reinvested with the various investment managers (BlackRock, PIMCO, Putnam and Western).
+Investments due to HEIC increased approximately \$2.7 million during this period largely due to the \$17.4 million collectively returned on the investments during this year for both the Program and HEIC, approximately \$4.3 million of those returns are designated to HEIC.
+In addition to the returns, there was a withdrawal of \$4 million to assist with paying a significant claim that was done on behalf of both the Program and HEIC.